Fenton, Staffordshire: Etymology

-The name Fenton means 'fen farm'.
+The name Fenton derives from the Old English fenntūn meaning 'settlement by a fen'.

 Administration

 Fenton started to become populated as a group of farms and private small-holdings were built there, alongside a lane running from the southern reaches of Hanley (by 1933 this lane was very busy and given the title of the A50).

 Around the 1750s, the land was commonly known as Fenton Vivian, after Vivian of Standon and his heirs, its lords in the thirteenth century.
 By the 1850s, the area around Duke Street and China Street had become populated during the rapid development of the Potteries.

 Potters settled in Fenton in large houses alongside their potbanks.
 Such houses include Great Fenton Hall, Fenton House (home of the Baker family), Heron Cottage and Grove House.

 The two principal districts, Fenton Vivian and Fenton Culvert – each with their scattered communities, were brought together to make an urban district with its own board of guardians in 1894.

 On 1 April 1910, the town was federated into the county borough of Stoke-on-Trent.
 By 1925, the area was granted city status.